-TRR: I want to know about the writing process for Solid Ground, and the rest of the songs in the mix, but lets touch on that in a few minutes.
-Right now, I want to know more about how you joined the band.
-The band has been together now for 6 years.
+TRR: I want to know about the writing process for Solid Ground, and the rest of the songs in the mix, but let's touch on that in a few minutes.
+Right now, tell me about how you joined the band.
+They have been together now for 6 years.
 You joined the band after Butch Howell, the former lead vocalist, passed away in April of 2019.
 Who approached you about taking over the vocals?

 Doc: I worked with the former drummer, Trebor Genry, at a bar in Mobile, Alabama.
-We met each other about a year prior to me joining the band, and had several conversations about music in that time.
-He approached me one night after work and asked if I would be interested in auditioning as the new lead vocalist of Love the Hate.
+We met each other about a year prior to me joining the band, and had several conversations about music at that time.
+He approached me one night after work, and asked if I would be interested in auditioning as the new lead vocalist of Love the Hate.

 TRR: Were you familiar with the band before joining them?